ringabout/ringabout/README.md

 #### Why here

-> The harder thing to do and the right thing to do are usually the same thing.
-Nothing that has meaning is easy.
-Easy doesn't enter into grown-up life.
+> Whenever you feel like criticizing anyone, just remember that all of the people in the world haven't had the advantages that you've had.

 ![ringabout's GitHub stats](https://github-readme-stats.vercel.app/api?username=ringabout&show_icons=true&include_all_commits=true&theme=radical)